How to Delete an SMS in Kotlin

 Download: Ozeki.Libs.Rest.kt.zip (7.66Kb)

 If you decide to create your application on your own only with the Ozeki.Libs.Rest library, there are few things you should change in your base application.
-In order to use the Ozeki.Libs.Rest library you have to put it into the java fodler of the main directory
+In order to use the Ozeki.Libs.Rest library you have to put it into the java folder of the main directory

 In the following video I will show you how to download and add the Ozeki.Libs.Rest library to your own project.

-Video 3 - How to add the Ozeki.Libs.Rest library to your own application
+Video 3 - How to add the Ozeki.Libs.Rest library to your own application (Video tutorial)

 Dependencies